|Waylon Jennings, Buddy Holly, and Tommy Allsup 1959|

 "Hey Waylon," Buddy called to Jennings.
 "You aren't coming with me?"

 "No...
 J.P. needs it a hell of a lot more than I do."

 "Well,"Buddy teased, "I hope your old bus freezes up again".

 Jennings then snapped back a comment that would haunt him the rest of his life.
 "Well, hell," he said to Buddy, "I hope your old plane crashes!"

 At approximately 1:00 AM on February 3rd, 1959, the shaky aircraft rattled down the runway just as Jerry Dwyer arrived at the airfield.
 He saw it lift itself off of the runway into the night, and watched as it disappeared out of sight.
 Contrary to popular belief, there was no blizzard at the time but a very light snowfall with winds out of the south at 20 knots, gusting to 30 knots and a cloud ceiling of 3,000 feet above sea level.
 By 3:30 AM when Hector Airport in Fargo, North Dakota, had not heard from Peterson, Dwyer contacted authorities and reported the aircraft missing.
 He then boarded his own Cessna to fly the intended route of the young pilot Roger Peterson.
 Just 6 miles northwest of Mason City he spotted the wreckage in a cornfield of a family friend, a farmer named Albert Juhl.

 Buddy Holly was just 22 years old when he died.
-His music career only lasted a year and a half..
+His entire music career only lasted a year and a half.
 The Big Bopper was 28.
-Ritchie Valens was 17.
+Ritchie Valens was only 17.